cardano-foundation/cardano-academy/CBCA/README.md

 ## Overview

-This repository is the home the Cardano Blockchain Certified Associate content.
+This folder contains the content for the Cardano Blockchain Certified Associate (CBCA) course.

 ## Courses